richardswei/kinkapi/README.md

 - I didn't really have time to write adequate tests.
 I have some positive tests but I'm really lacking the negative checks for should fail
 - Normally I'd also go back and break up the api/data/data_access_service.js into their own services for the purposes of separations of concerns
 - The same goes for the routes in api/routes/base.js
+- There's also boilerplate (pug views and stylesheets) I should have removed as well